 On top of that, it reminds you of the deleterious effect that hatred has on people and society.

 I can never pretend to know what it is like to be black in the south (or the north) today, much less back then.
 But I can imagine what it is like to be a white racist and have that kid of hatred in your soul.
 What a pitiful existence that must be - to devote energy to negative and exclusionary goals and feelings.
 I don't think you could ever truly love when your heart is broken with that much anger and insecurity.
+The most powerful scene for me was when Gene Hackman's character recounts a story from his childhood when the black sharecropper down the road got a mule.

 No comments: